Saves The Sorcerer's Stone

 She shook her head, hardly believing it herself.
 "No. None of the above.
 They were Muggles, I think – I never saw their faces.
 But they…"

-She began to sob again, and the man's eyes grew wide.
+She began to sob again, and Xenophilius's eyes grew wide.

 "What is it?
 Were they killed as well?
-Was Harry found and attacked?"
+Was Harry found and taken?"

-"So that…that is his future, if we give him back."
-He finally said.
-"That horrible life with those awful Muggles, being beaten and starved and living in a cupboard…"
+"So that…that is his future, if we give him back," Xeno finally said, "That horrible life with those awful Muggles, being beaten and starved and living in a cupboard, no one loving him…"

 She simply nodded.

 "And there's no way to convince Dumbledore of this," she continued.
 "He thinks we're mad, and doesn't trust visions.
-Or, if he does, he'll just warn the Muggles and send Harry there regardless.
+Or, if he does listen, he'll just warn the Muggles and send Harry there regardless.
+You know he's all about 'the greater good'.
 Our hands are tied."

 It was silent in the house for nearly two minutes.
 Suddenly, it was like a fire was lit in her husband's grey eyes.
 "Then we shan't give him back."

-Now, very often his schemes and ideas were just short of insane, but this…this made sense.
+Now, very often Xeno's schemes and ideas were just short of insane, but this…this was making sense.

-"That's the genius of it," the man implored.
-"We simply tell them that we never got the Patronus and thought he should be raised normally, so that's why we changed his name and made him to be someone else!
-And as long as the boy is healthy and happy, there's no way they will arrest the saviours of the Boy-Who-Lived."
+"That's the genius of it," the man implored, "We simply tell them that we never got the Patronus and thought he should be raised normally, so that's why we changed his name and made him to be someone else!
+Everyone thinks we're half-mad already, they won't question us deciding to just keep a random child.
+And as long as the boy is healthy and happy, there's no way they will arrest the saviours and adoptive parents of the Boy-Who-Lived – that's what they're calling him, by the way, in the newspapers and all."

 Actually, she thought, that was rather genius.

-The man woke his daughter, and the woman went about finding the right dagger, the right basin, and the right spell book.
+Xeno woke their daughter, and Estelle went about finding the right dagger, the right basin, and the right spell book.

-"Yes, love," he said, bringing the little girl back into the living room where her mother was setting up all they needed and flipping to the correct page.
+"Yes, love," Xeno was saying, bringing the little girl back into the living room where her mother was setting up all they needed and flipping to the correct page.
 The little girl had long hair for a child so young, and was about three months younger than Harry, if that.
 "We found a brother for you!"

-"But first, dear, we have to do a little spell," the woman said, kneeling down on the floor.
-The man held his daughter, and the woman held Harry.
-"We have to do a little bit of blood, each of us, and then we'll say a spell and little Harry will be your real brother!"
+"But first, dear, we have to do a little spell," her mother said, kneeling down on the floor.
+Xeno held his daughter, and Estelle held Harry.
+"We have to give a little bit of blood, each of us, which will hurt a little bit, and then we'll say a spell and Harry here will be your real brother!"

-"Yay!" the girl said, and held out her hand.
+"Yay!"
+Luna said, and held out her hand willingly.
 It wasn't actually a tiny bit of blood; the spell called for about a tablespoon from each person, but the little girl only whined and winced a bit as her mother deftly cut her hand on the back under her thumb.
-She held her hand over the bowl until her mother said it was enough, then her father wrapped it with a bandage.
+Estelle had used a numbing spell on the knife, but couldn't completely cancel the pain, because a spell that strong would interfere with the process.
+Luna held her hand over the bowl until her mother said it was enough, then her father wrapped it with a bandage while Luna sniffed.

-"You be my mummy?" he asked the woman nervously.
+"You be my mummy?" he asked Estelle nervously.
 She nodded, smiling kindly.
-"And dadda?" the man nodded as well.
-"And a…a stister?" he looked at the little girl, and she beamed back.
+"And dadda?"
+Xeno nodded as well.
+"And a…a stister?" he looked at the little girl, and she beamed back, her hurt hand forgotten.

-"Okay den…" he said, and offered his hand, crying slightly as it was cut as well in the same place.
-While the man did the same to his own hand, the woman cooed to Harry, telling him how brave he was as she wrapped his hand delicately, using a tiny spark of magic to make it close up and ease the pain.
+"Okay den…" Harry said nervously, and offered his hand, crying slightly as it was cut as well in the same place.
+While Xeno did the same to his own hand, Estelle cooed to Harry, telling him how brave he was as she wrapped his hand delicately, using a tiny spark of magic to make it close up and ease the pain.
 She did the same to her daughter, then took the knife and cut herself as well.

-"Alright, everyone hold hands," she commanded, and they did so.
-"Don't move until the spell is over, and try to be very quiet."
+"Alright, everyone hold hands," she commanded, and they did so, Harry and Luna needing help positioning their hands right, "Don't move until the spell is over, and try to be very quiet."

 She began to chant.